RobustiPy/robustipy/README.md

 ![Union dataset example](./figures/union_example/union_curve_new.png)

 ## Website

 We have a shiny website made with `jekkyl-theme-minimal` that you can find [here](https://robustipy.github.io/).
 It also contains details of a Hackathon!

+## Contributing and Code of Conduct

+Please kindly see our [guide for contributors](https://github.com/RobustiPy/robustipy/blob/main/contributing.md) file as well as our [code of conduct](https://github.com/RobustiPy/robustipy/blob/main/CODE-OF-CONDUCT.md).
+If you would like to become a formal project maintainer, please simply contact the team to discuss!

 ## License

 This work is free.
 You can redistribute it and/or modify it under the terms of the GNU 3.0 license.
 The two datasets listed above come with their own licensing conditions, and should be treatedly accordingly.

 ## Acknowledgements
 We are grateful to the extensive comments made by various academic communities over the course of our thinking about this work, not least the members of the [ESRC Centre for Care](https://centreforcare.ac.uk/) and the [Leverhulme Centre for Demographic Science](https://demography.ox.ac.uk/).